Bible and coffee

 3. Bible – I always have a Bible reading plan to follow.
 For the last decade or so, I’ve had a full year-long plan.
 It keeps me in the Word regularly and helps me keep what I read in the right context.
 I also typically use the 4R Bible study method as I read and I use highlighters and study notes to get the most out of what I’m reading.
 I use a single-column, wide-margin journaling Bible with heavier paper.
 That way I make my study notes right in my Bible.

 4. Pray & Respond – I need to do better here.
 The point of my time with God is not just to listen, but to respond to what He says.
 Some days I do better than others.
+God may lead me to repent or follow a specific act of obedience or align my thinking to His truth.

 Of course, I’m still learning.
 I still miss days, but rather than being legalistic about it, I give myself grace and then go right back to it.